vktr274/cnn-affect-recognition/README.md

 ## Preprocessing

+Scripts for data preprocessing were written in Python 3.7.
+Both scripts require installation of Python packages listed in the [`requirements.txt`](./requirements.txt) file.
+The packages can be installed using the following command:

+`pip install -r requirements.txt`

 ### Datasplit Script

 We created a Python script that splits the dataset into training and test sets by random sampling from the original dataset and optionally balances the dataset by augmenting classes smaller in size relative to the largest class.
 If balancing is enabled, it can also optionally perform global augmentation.
 Meaning that the number of images in each class can be increased by a global multiplier.
 The script also creates a CSV file with label to filename mappings for the training and test sets.